is welcome . . ...... . .

 . . . .

-be the guest speaker at the September 23rd meeting of the
+will be the guest speaker at the September 30th meeting

 There is no charge

 at www.MBTMBC.com (Miami Beach Tuesday Morning Breakfast

 addressing the MBTMBC, answering all of our questions

 and not only showing some optimism about our city's future

 but also sharing some administration plans to back it